 Now you have a team and have assignments to do.
-One of the most important elements of building a business is the motivation of your team to achieve organizational goals.
+One of the most important elements of building a business is the motivation of your team to achieve organisational goals.
 Much as enough has been spoken and written about motivational factors and hygiene factors in a work context, the situation on the ground for a start-up is very different.
-No team member is going to motivated by your story about changing the world (And change the world doing what, Recruitment?).
+No team member is going to motivated by your story about changing the world (and change the world doing what, Recruitment?).

 Changing the world sounds fine if you are doing something novel (like researching cancer drug) or if you are already running a large corporation (which still has some chances of impacting the world).
 For a startup like yours, it is all about, compensation, incentives, growth opportunity and quality of work.
-Therefore incentive structures are the most valuable tool with an entrepreneur to ensure that the objectives of the organization and team are well aligned.
+Therefore incentive structures are the most valuable tool for an entrepreneur to ensure that the objectives of the organisation and team are well aligned.

 There are ‘n’ number of ways in which incentives can be structured.
 It depends on the kind of work that the team member is doing and the results that are expected to be achieved.
 The quantum of incentive will also depend on the amount of fixed compensation already being paid.
 So, incentives are basically a reward for achieving the desired results.
 Ideally, an employer would like to give a compensation which is 100% variable.
 So when the company earns money its pays, else, zero pay.
 However, that is being in a fantasy world.
 From the employee perspective, an employee would like to get her total compensation as assured pay irrespective of results.
 However, this will not sit well with the employer.
 What is expected by the employer and the employee are two ends of the spectrum.